Timmy8/business_manager_V1_1/README.md

 ## Project Structure

-- **core-api-service**: Backend service implemented in Java to handle business logic and data.
+- **core-api-service**: Core backend service that handles the main business logic, processes user requests, and manages data storage and retrieval.
-- **manager-ui-app**: Web application for managing users and data.
-- **telegram-bot-app**: Telegram bot for interacting with users and performing tasks.
+  It interacts with other services and publishes events to Kafka for downstream processing.
+- **manager-ui-app**: A user-friendly web interface for managing and visualizing data, allowing users to interact with the system, view information, and perform administrative tasks.
+It communicates with backend services to fetch and update data in real time.
+- **notification-service**:  A dedicated microservice for sending real-time notifications to users through multiple channels, such as Telegram and email, based on events triggered in other services.
+It listens to specific Kafka topics to process and distribute notifications efficiently.

 ## Installation and Setup
 1. **Clone the repository to your device**: